-- Better shipping — Small orders of plastic trench drain can be shipped by UPS or Fedex.
-Similar orders of polymer concrete product would require a freight hauler and a fork truck to unload.
+- Better shipping — Small orders of plastic trench drain can be shipped by UPS or FedEx.
+Similar orders of polymer concrete products would require a freight hauler and a fork truck to unload.

 Lower Product Costs — Plastic trench drain is more affordable than polymer concrete drains at widths up to 8”.
 Plastic systems also offer a wider range of decorative grating options, corner angles and color choices.

-Forgiving to Impact (at times) — If you drop a section of plastic trench drain on the floor, it won’t break like polymer concrete will.
+Forgiving to Impact (at times) — If you drop a section of plastic trench drain on the floor, it won’t break as polymer concrete will.